wejendorp/dorp.io/_posts/2018-04-17-angularjs-notes.md

 ---
-title: "Angular from a React perspective"
+title: "Notes on returning to Angular 1"
 category: programming
 tags: [angular]
 ---